th0rgall/public-notes/Experiences/SendGrid.md

 First, I'll review some things I appreciate about SendGrid.

 - **The core:** SendGrid does the most essential thing well: **sending email**.
-As far as we can verify, when we use the transactional email API, or click "Send" on a newsletter, SendGrid does its job.
+As far as we can verify, when we use the transactional email API, or click "Send" on a newsletter, SendGrid does its job[^1].
 - **Pricing:** from a shallow comparison, SendGrid is still competitively priced compared to competitors.
 	- In terms of marketing, MailChimp seems more expensive, but Brevo seems cheaper.
 	- In terms of transactional email, SendGrid seems cheaper than MailGun, but more expensive than Amazon SES or Brevo.